-Alebrijes: These imaginative creatures are called Alebrijes (ali-bre-haze).
-In Mexico (Oaxaca) they are made from Copal wood which is native to Oaxaca, Mexico.
-In Mexico, they are creatively carved by the artists hand, and often painted by family members - no two pieces will ever be exactly alike.
-These fanciful creations were made by assembling wood scraps and taking the same care in painting the details.
+Alebrijes: These wooden creatures of the imagination are called Alebrijes (ali-bre-haze).
+In Mexico in the state of Oaxaca, they are made from Copal wood which is native to Oaxaca, Mexico.
+In Mexico, Alebrijes are carved by the artist and often painted by family members.
+You won't find Alebrijes that are the same because they aren't mass produced or created in a mold.
+These assemblages were made by assembling wood scraps and taking great care in painting the details.

 Tips and suggestions from Linda Woods:

 I bought a sheet of 3/4 inch (1.9 cm) plywood and had our maintenance department cut up the pieces for the backs.
 I had wooden boards in 12 inch by 8 inch (30.5 x 20.3 cm) , 6x6 (15 x 15 cm) squares, 8x10 (20 x 25.5 cm), and a bunch of random sizes.
 Next year I am going to buy 1x2 or some molding for the legs and let him slice those up too, in various lengths, for legs and necks.